-We entered into an amended employment agreement with Mr. Fowler in June 2018 for the position of Chief Executive Officer.
-Pursuant to Mr. Fowler's employment agreement, his initial annual base salary was \$460,000, and he is eligible to receive an annual target performance bonus of 50% of his base salary, as determined by our Compensation Committee.
-Effective January 1, 2019, Mr. Fowler's annual base salary increased to \$525,000.
+Pursuant to our employment agreement with John Fowler, we agreed to an initial annual base salary, which could be increased (or decreased) from time to time based on the review of our Compensation Committee.
+Mr. Fowler's annual base salary was \$460,000 in 2018 and \$525,000 in 2019.
+Mr. Fowler is eligible for an annual performance bonus as determined by our Compensation Committee.
+Mr. Fowler's annual target bonus is 50% of his annual base salary.
+Effective January 1, 2020, Mr. Fowler's annual base salary increased to \$546,000.
 Additionally, Mr. Fowler is entitled to certain severance benefits pursuant to his employment agreement, the terms of which are described under "-Severance Benefits" below.